Diogo-7/neural-decoding-comparison/README.md

 **Author:** Diogo Carvalho (ist109988) — Instituto Superior Técnico **Supervisors:** Teresa Serradas Duarte, Simon Zamora — Paton Lab, Champalimaud Foundation

-This repository hosts the full set of comparison figures and the analysis code, referenced from the report under "Code and data availability".
+This repository hosts the analysis notebooks and the full set of comparison figures, referenced from the report under "Code and data availability".

 ---